develCuy/community-hub/src/docs/developers/bridge/messaging.md

 ```

 ::: tip Using the messenger contracts
-Our messenger contracts, the [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol) and [`L2CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/contracts/L2/messaging/L2CrossDomainMessenger.sol), always come pre-deployed to each of our networks.
+Our messenger contracts, the [`L1CrossDomainMessenger`](https://github.com/sys-labs/rollux/blob/develop/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol) and [`L2CrossDomainMessenger`](https://github.com/sys-labs/rollux/blob/develop/packages/contracts/contracts/L2/messaging/L2CrossDomainMessenger.sol), always come pre-deployed to each of our networks.
-You can find the exact addresses of these contracts on our various deployments [inside of the Optimism monorepo](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts/deployments).
+You can find the exact addresses of these contracts on our various deployments [inside of the Rollux monorepo](https://github.com/sys-labs/rollux/tree/develop/packages/contracts/deployments).
 :::

 ## Communication speed

-Unlike calls between contracts on the same blockchain, calls between Ethereum and Optimism are *not* instantaneous.
+Unlike calls between contracts on the same blockchain, calls between Rollux and Syscoin are *not* instantaneous.
 The exact speed of a cross-chain transaction depends on the direction in which the transaction is sent.

-### For Ethereum (L1) to Optimism (L2) transactions
+### For Syscoin (L1) to Rollux (L2) transactions

-Transactions sent from L1 to L2 take up to approximately 15 minutes on mainnet and 5 minutes on the Optimism Goerli testnet to reach the target L2 contract.
+Transactions sent from L1 to L2 will typically take 2 to 8 minutes, but this time varies.
-This is because L2 nodes will wait for a certain number of block confirmations on Ethereum before executing an L1 to L2 transaction.
+This is because L1 has an average blocktime of 2.5 minutes, but the timespan between individual blocks is subject to fluctuate.

-### For Optimism (L2) to Ethereum (L1) transactions
+### For Rollux (L2) to Syscoin (L1) transactions

 L2 to L1 transactions have to wait two periods:

 1. The time until the state root is written to L1.
-   You can estimate this time by looking at how often transactions happen to the State Commitment Chain (on both [mainnet](https://etherscan.io/address/0xBe5dAb4A2e9cd0F27300dB4aB94BeE3A233AEB19) and [goerli](https://goerli.etherscan.io/address/0xE6Dfba0953616Bacab0c9A8ecb3a9BBa77FC15c0)).

-   As of the Bedrock update, it is necessary to provide a Merkle proof of the message on L1 after the state root is written.
+   It is necessary to provide a Merkle proof of the message on L1 after the state root is written.
    The fault challenge period starts *after* that proof transaction becomes part of the L1 chain.

 1. The [fault challenge period](#understanding-the-challenge-period), which is a few seconds on goerli and seven days on mainnet.
-   This waiting period is a core part of the security mechanism designed to keep funds on Optimism secure and cannot be circumvented.
+   This waiting period is a core part of the security mechanism designed to keep funds on Rollux secure and cannot be circumvented.
-   After this waiting period, any user can "finalize" the transaction by triggering a second transaction on Ethereum that sends the message to the target L1 contract.
+   After this waiting period, any user can "finalize" the transaction by triggering a second transaction on Syscoin that sends the message to the target L1 contract.

 ## Accessing `msg.sender`